 Project Design & Assessment – 3 graduate credits

-This course instructs students about one of the most important scientific endeavors: evaluation to indicate whether their own work or the work of others is showing a trend and, thus, having an impact.
+This course addresses one of the most important scientific endeavors: evaluation to indicate whether their own work or the work of others is showing a trend and, thus, having an impact.
 The course is focused on two main sets of evaluation, natural science and social science studies.
 The course will review statistical thinking and discuss how to construct successful studies that will open students to accurate and effective evaluation.
 We will discuss how to choose between different statistical tests and the consequences for their experimental design.
 Students will be engaged in the different ways researchers and others apply statistics to natural science and social science studies.
 Students conducting social science research will determine whether to conduct qualitative or quantitative studies and will parse out the differences and values of each approach.

 Experiential learning offered at San Diego Zoo Global